rsim-tu-berlin/bigearth.eu/publications.md

 			<b>Note:</b> This publication list includes only BigEarth-related publications.
 For the full list, please <a href="http://begumdemir.com/papers.html" target="_blank">see</a>.
 PDFs given in this web page are the authors' draft versions of the related papers.
 		</p>
 		<hr />
-, "", IEEE Geoscience and Remote Sensing Letters, accepted for publication.
 		<div class="row">
 			<div class="col-3">
 				<img class="publication-image" src="assets/publications/images/MultiCode-ThomasFinal.png">